Lesson 001 — What Is Hangul? The Korean Alphabet Explained for Absolute Beginners

 | μμΈ | μ + μΈ | Seoul | Seoul | A familiar place name becomes easier when you see two blocks. |

-| μμ΄ | μ + μ΄ | ai | child | The circle γ can appear at the start of a vowel block. |
+| μμ΄ | μ + μ΄ | ai | child | Each block starts with silent γ because the sound begins with a vowel. |

 | μ΄λ¦ | μ΄ + λ¦ | ireum | name | Korean words may have blocks with and without final consonants. |